Torsion points on $\rm{GL}_2$-type abelian varieties: Modular abelian varieties defined over Q

-which is the value for $\displaystyle\sup_{A'\, \Q\text{-isogenous to }A_f} |\Tors(A')(\Q)|$ predicted by Theorem \ref{thm_mainQ}.
-Moreover, the program checks whether the integer $\gcd_p N(p)$ (where the g.c.d.\ is over all the primes $p$ in the aforementioned loop) is equal to the \emph{predicted torsion order}, in which case we know that there cannot be an abelian variety in the same isogeny class with torsion group of a larger size.
-The output of the code is \begin{itemize} \item the list of all possible torsion orders found in this way, \item the list of the torsion orders which are equal to the corresponding integer $\gcd_p N(p)$, \item the list of primes which occur in the factorisation of at least one of the possible torsion orders found. \end{itemize} The \emph{predicted torsion order} is not always equal to the greatest common divisor of the $N(p)$'s, hence Theorem \ref{thm_mainQ} and Corollary \ref{cor:mainQ} cannot be improved to be exactly equivalent to Katz's result.
-However, up to conductor $500$, the two lists computed by the code are exactly the same for abelian varieties of dimension $2$ and $3$.
+which is the value for \(\displaystyle\sup_{A'\, \Q\text{-isogenous to }A_f} |\Tors(A')(\Q)|\) predicted by Theorem \ref{thm_mainQ}.
+Moreover, the program checks whether the integer \(\gcd_p N(p)\) (where the g.c.d.\ is over all the primes \(p\) in the aforementioned loop) is equal to the \emph{predicted torsion order}, in which case we know that there cannot be an abelian variety in the same isogeny class with torsion group of a larger size.
+The output of the code is \begin{itemize} \item the list of all possible torsion orders found in this way, \item the list of the torsion orders which are equal to the corresponding integer \(\gcd_p N(p)\), \item the list of primes which occur in the factorisation of at least one of the possible torsion orders found. \end{itemize} The \emph{predicted torsion order} is not always equal to the greatest common divisor of the \(N(p)\)'s, hence Theorem \ref{thm_mainQ} and Corollary \ref{cor:mainQ} cannot be improved to be exactly equivalent to Katz's result for elliptic curves.
+Nonetheless, this is often the case and, using all the data in \texttt{LMFDB}, the two lists computed by the code are exactly the same for abelian varieties of dimension \(2\), \(3\) and \(5\).
+In dimension \(4\), the newform with \texttt{LMFDB} label \texttt{\href{https://www.lmfdb.org/ModularForm/GL2/Q/holomorphic/4830/2/a/ce/}{4830.2.a.ce}} has an associated abelian variety (up to isogeny) with \emph{predicted torsion order} equal to \(88\), and \(\gcd_p N(p) = 176\), but \(88\) does not appear in the list of the \(\gcd_p N(p)\)'s, while \(176\) does appear in the list of predicted torsion orders.
+It is unclear whether, allowing the code to search for higher level newforms, this will remain an exception (and, if so, the only one) or not.

+In the following lemma, we prove that using only the Fourier coefficients \(a_p\) with \(p\) up to the Sturm bound ensures the correctness of the predicted torsion orders.

+\begin{lemma} Let \(f\) be a newform of weight \(2\), level \(N\) and Nebentypus \(\chi\).
+Let \texttt{st} be the Sturm bound for the space of such modular forms.
+Then, the ideal generated by \(a_p(f) - (1 + \chi(p)p)\) for every \(p\) is the same as the ideal generated by the same elements, for \(p\) up to \texttt{st}. \end{lemma}

+\begin{proof} Let \(g\) be an Eisenstein series having \(a_p(g)=1+\chi(p)p\) for every prime \(p\) not dividing the level.
+This exists, since it can be written as a linear combination of the series in the basis found in \cite[\S 4.6]{Diamond2005AForms} (taking \(\varphi=\chi,\psi=1\) and renormalising the coefficients).
+Let \(h=f-g\).
+Then for every prime \(p\) not dividing \(N\),

+The claim is equivalent to saying that all the \(a_p(h)\) are in the ideal generated by the first \(a_p(h)\) with \(p\) up to \texttt{st}.
+This follows immediately from the Sturm theorem \cite[Corollary 9.20]{Stein2007} applied to the modular form \(h\). \end{proof}